FailAcademy/learning/wdp-vancouver/_projects/project-05.md

 - Implement the [Angular 2 Router](https://angular.io/docs/ts/latest/guide/router.html)
 - Contain pages and routes for all of the views in the specification
 - Implement `ngForm` and validate user input, and prevent forms from sending invalid API requests
-- Implement the appropriate user feedback when components and data are loading (for example, a loading indicator, or text indicating that data is being loaded that is removed when loading is finished)
+- Implement the appropriate user feedback when components and data are loading (for example, a loading/text indicator showing that data is being loaded and that disappears when loading is finished)
 - Implement the following Angular built-in directives: `ngFor`, `ngIf`, `ngClass`, and `ngModel`
 - Implement the `OnInit` Class interface
 - Implement the following additional Angular features: